Last updated on November 23, 2025

 The Foregate

-If you’re coming from the Forum shopping mall, the first thing you’ll spot is the Upland Gate.
-Just behind it, there’s a brick complex that used to house a torture chamber and the high tower of an old prison—this area is called the Foregate.
+If you’re crossing the street from the side of the Forum shopping centre, the first thing you’ll spot is the Upland Gate.
+Just behind it, there’s a brick complex that used to house a torture chamber and the high tower of an old prison.
+This area is called the Foregate.

 Between the gate and the Foregate, you’ll find a Christmas pyramid where you can grab some mulled wine and a cute spot for photos inside Santa’s sleigh.
-Around the gate, there are stalls selling food, different types of honey, local fish products, and liquors.
+Around the gate, there are stalls selling food, different types of honey, local fish products, liquors, and various artisanal products.

 Bogusławskiego Street